N3b3x/hf-espidf-project-tools/docs/configuration/centralized/index.md

 ## 📋 **Overview**

-The centralized configuration system provides a unified approach to managing ESP32 project settings, application configurations, and build parameters.
+The centralized configuration system provides a unified approach to managing ESP-IDF project settings, application configurations, and build parameters.
 The system uses a single `app_config.yml` file to define all project aspects, enabling consistent configuration management across different scripts and development environments.